|| Fees are subject to change. Check current class schedule booklet.

 Students receiving any type of Financial Aid, including loans, grants and scholarships,

-refunds and bookstore charges.
-Rules and regulations governing Federal Financial Aid
+aid is earned.
+Rules and regulations governing Federal Financial Aid programs cannot

 - Your issue is related to an academic complaint - these are handled through the Academic Divisions.
 The process is outlined on the